 Events in each of the four traces are generated by only a small number of users.
 We believe PULS can surpass LS more as the number of uses goes up in the system.
 To simulate a system which hosts more users, we synthesized a one-month trace by combining events within the same month from each of the four traces.
-Because we define of events incorrectly predicted (normalized to LS) 70 60 LS 50 ■ PLS PULS 40 30 20 10 % 0 Barber Mozart Dvorak lves a correct prediction as only if the predicted file is the next file needed by the entire system, not by each individual program, therefore both LS and PULS are expected to generate lower predictive accuracy from the synthesized trace.
+Because we define a correct prediction as only if the predicted file is the next file needed by the entire system, not by each individual program, therefore both LS and PULS are expected to generate lower predictive accuracy from the synthesized trace.
 We calculate the "total-weighted" predictive accuracy by summing up the four "individual-weighted" predictive accuracy, which is the product of multiplying the predictive accuracy of one trace by the percentage of events in the synthesized trace that come from that particular trace.
 Table 3 and Table 4 show the results for PULS and LS respectively.

-Figure 4: Total predictions made by LS, PLS, and PULS
+Figure 6.
+Incorrect predictions made by LS, PLS, and PULS

-Figure 6: Incorrect predictions made by LS, PLS, and PULS
+Figure 7.
+Incorrect predictions made by LS, PLS, and PULS (normalized to LS)

 Take the Table 3 for example, the original predictive accuracy for Barber is 83.4846%.
 The number of events from Barber constitutes 25.1210% of the total events in the synthesized trace.
-So the "individual-weighted" predictive accuracy of Barber is 20.9722% (83.4846% × 25.1210%).
-The "total-weighted" predictive accuracy of PULS, 81.0719%, is the sum of each "individual-weighted" predictive accuracy from the four traces.
-The "total-weighted" predictive accuracy practically can be viewed as the upper bound of the predictive accuracy that PULS can generate from the synthesized trace.
+So the "individual-weighted" predictive accuracy of Barber is 20.9722% (83.4846% $\times 25.1210\%$ ).
+The "total-weighted" predictive accuracy of PULS, 81.0719%, is the sum of each "individualweighted" predictive accuracy from the four traces.
+The "total-weighted" predictive accuracy that PULS can generate from the synthesized trace.
 Table 5 compares the practical upper bound of predictive accuracy that PULS and LS can achieve, and the actual predictive accuracy both generate.
-The results show that PULS can reach 90.88% of its practical limit, while LS can only reach 88.1546%.
-This demonstrates that PULS could outperform LS in a greater scale when there are more users in the system.
-One last note about this evaluation is that the synthesized trace we produced is only one-month long.
-We expect the performance increase that PULS over LS will be more noticeable when a longer trace applied.
+The results show that PULS can reach 90.88% of its practical limit, while LS can only reach